HashimNabil/hashimsite/README.md

-# hashimsite
+# Fabcademy 2021

-this is 2023 draft site
+This is Fablab UAE Website for Fabcademy 2021 cycle

+Test  from Mohammad Alshamsi